xeroc/LaTeX-PaperWallet/README.md

 # Howto Create PaperWallet #
 1. Store address and privkey in csv file
-	* using import-wallet.py to get the keys from bitcoind or bitcoin-qy
+	* using import-wallet.py to get the keys from primecoind
 		$ python2 import-wallet.py > wallet.csv
 	* using generate-wallet.sh to generate keys with have an address matching a pattern (e.g. start with 1Fuu)
 		$ ./generate-wallet.sh -k 1Pattern